OpenEvalProject/evals/manuscripts/elife-46961/v1/manuscript.md

 ![Figure 6.](https://cdn.elifesciences.org/articles/46961/elife-46961-fig6-v1.jpg)

-**Figure 6.:** The plot is showing the mean with bootstrapped 95% confidence intervals.10.7554/eLife.46961.009Figure 6—source data 1.
+**Figure 6.:** The plot is showing the mean with bootstrapped 95% confidence intervals.

 To exploit oysters, however, macaques on Boi Yai Island used heavier tools than those used for processing the same prey in Lobi Bay (Figure 7, Linear model: E = 0.451 SE = 0.181 F(1,34)=6.197 P=0.018).
 Oyster size on Boi Yai Island were, in general, larger than in Lobi Bay (Figure 8, Mann-Whitney U test: z = −2.862, N1 = 341, N2 = 436, p=0.002).